sdrasco/EdgeWalker/README.md

 ## For experienced traders (TLDR)

 Edge Walker is Python tool that uses the [Polygon API](https://polygon.io/) to search stock ticker collections for option contract pairs to construct a unique new derivative: the risk-minimizing edge-balanced decoupled strangle.
-Contract pairs with unconstrained expirations that are tuned to have identical upper and lower overall breakeven prices.
+These are put/call contract pairs with unconstrained expirations that are tuned to have identical upper and lower overall breakeven prices.

 with the best-balanced strangles (strangles with the smallest breakeven differences).